Daniel Barnes “knows his way with a tune” said AllAboutJazz.com.

 “Barnes compositions specialise in relentlesly thrusting music of broad appeal and warmth that give bandsmen broad latitude to wail” The Toronto Star.

-Daniel currently leads the band “Barnes & Woldemichael”, Canada’s foremost purveyors of “Ethio-Jazz”.
-It features Ethiopian born saxophonist Girma Woldemichael playing Daniel’s original compositions which are embued with Ethiopian music tradition.
+Daniel currently leads the band “Barnes & Woldemichael Ethio Jazz”, Canada’s foremost purveyors of “Ethiopian-Jazz”.
+It features Ethiopian born saxophonist Girma Woldemichael playing Daniel’s original compositions which are embued with Ethiopian music tradition, alongside genre classics.
 Production of a full length album of this project is underway.

 Daniel’s distinction in World music is great having toured internationally for a decade with “The Aretha Franklin

 of Ethiopia” (Time Magazine) Ms. Aster Aweke.
 These tours took him to five continents including Africa itself.
 Daniel drums on Aster's influential live concert video “Aster Live in London” recorded in 1998.
 He has also toured and recorded with another giant of Ethiopian pop music Mr. Mahmoud Ahmed.
+Since the summer of 2022 Daniel has been touring internationally with Ethiopian keyboard legend Mr. Hailu Mergia.
 Back in Toronto Daniel composed and drummed for The Flying Bulgar Klezmer band for a decade, garnering another JUNO nomination for 2003’s “Sweet Return”.
 Dora Mava Moore Award winner Theresa Tova had Daniel drum on two of her jewish music CD’s and he has recorded with Egyptian Canadian artist Maryem Hassan.
 He's toured with Latin Jazzer Eliana Cuevas and Caribbean super group Canefire.

 Daniel’s two CDs/Albums to date have made him a staple on jazz radio in Canada.
 2007’s “Classic Beauties” celebrates the mainstream acoustic jazz tradition through his eight original compositions.
 Daniel’s debut CD “Culmination” from 2003, has a broader focus stylistically with Latin, Brazilian, Reggae, Mainstream Acoustic and Rhythm and Blues genres employing 15 musicians in all.
 Wholenote Magazine called it a “varied and interesting programme” that is “consistently rewarding”.
 Both self produced and independently released “albums” showcase Daniel’s drumming, composing, arranging and production skills.
 In support of these releases his live act has performed at The Toronto and Montreal International Jazz Festivals, many local Festivals and was broadcast in performance from TV Ontario.
 Tracks from “Culmination” were used in the documentary film “BeyondThe Sea” and were included in JazzFm’s compilation CD “New Standards Vol. 1”.